Hamadan County

 Hamadan County (شهرستان همدان) is in Hamadan province, Iran.
 Its capital is the city of Hamadan.

 History

-After the 2006 National Census, Famenin District was separated from the county in the establishment of Famenin County.
+IN 2009, Famenin District was separated from the county in the establishment of Famenin County.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 626,183 in 165,753 households.
+At the time of the 2006 National Census, the county's population was 626,183 in 165,753 households.
 The following census in 2011 counted 651,821 people in 190,808 households.
 The 2016 census measured the population of the county as 676,105 in 210,775 households.

 Administrative divisions

 Hamadan County's population history and administrative structure over three consecutive censuses are shown in the following table.